-Every four years, you'll need to make a trip to a deputy registrar's office to renew your Commercial Driver's License (CDL).
+Every 4 years, you'll need to make a trip to a deputy registrar's office to renew your Commercial Driver's License (CDL).

-Your license will expire on your birthday of that year.
-(If you're under 21, your license will expire on your 21st birthday, regardless of when you initially received it.)
-You'll have up to six months after your birthday to renew your license without having to retake any examinations, providing you've had a clean driving record (see details below) in the two-year period preceding your renewal request.
+Your license will expire on your birthday.
+(If you're under 21 years old, your license will expire on your 21st birthday, regardless of when you initially received it.)
+You'll have up to 6 months after your birthday to renew your license without having to retake any examinations, providing you've had a clean driving record (see details below) preceding your renewal request.

 If you're in the clean-driver category, all you'll have to do is: